Sore Muscles – What Really Helps? The Gentle Solution for 2025

 - Hydration: 2-3 liters of water with electrolytes

-- Anti-inflammatory diet: berries, green leafy vegetables, omega-3 sources
+- Anti-inflammatory diet: Berries, green leafy vegetables, omega-3 sources

 2. Heat & massage in the regeneration phase (from day 2-3)